abubakr97261/Task6.1C_s223542296/README.md

 This is a credit task 6.1C with Jenkins

 This is the test 01 for automatic trigger of Jenkins job when commit happens.

+This is the test 02 for automatic trigger of Jenkins job when commit happens.